DeWayne Patmon

-DeWayne Nelson Patmon (born April 25, 1979) is a former American football player.
-He played as a defensive back for University of Michigan from 1997 to 2000 where he won a national championship and three Big Ten Conference championships and for the New York Giants from 2001 to 2002.
+DeWayne Nelson Patmon (born April 25, 1979) is an American former professional football player who was a defensive back for the New York Giants of the National Football League (NFL).
+He played college football for the Michigan Wolverines from 1997 to 2000, winning a national championship and three Big Ten Conference championships.
+Patmon played for the Giants from 2001 to 2002.
 He has also had small parts in a pair of Hollywood film productions.

 Early years

 Patmon attended Patrick Henry High School in San Diego, California.
 In high school, he was a 6-foot-1, 185-pound free safety for Patrick Henry's football team and was selected as a first-team All-County player by the San Diego Union-Tribune.
 As a senior in high school, he received numerous scholarship officers and narrowed his choices to Notre Dame, Texas and Michigan.
 In the end, he said his final decision was easy: "I've always been a Michigan fan.
 I really didn't like South Bend and, although I figured I'd start right away at Texas, I decided I'd rather start three years at a school like Michigan."
 He later added, "As a kid, I wore all the Michigan stuff."